 These leave options do not constitute a change to existing sick leave policy.

 MODIFIED DUTIES STATUS FOLLOWING BIRTH OR ADOPTION OF A CHILD:

 In addition to the paid parental leave described above, an eligible faculty member has the option to take up to one term or semester of modified duties at full pay status.
 Modified duties status provides full or partial release from classroom and classroom-related teaching responsibilities (see definition of modified duties) at full pay following birth or adoption, without using accrued or advanced sick leave.
 This constitutes an extension of the existing leave policies regarding birth or adoption.

 2 Because faculty members cannot borrow sick leave for a health condition other than their own, Unearned Sick Leave Advance is only an option for biological mothers.
 The advance can only be borrowed for the first six weeks from the date of birth as this is the period of time the mother is considered incapacitated for a normal delivery.
 Therefore, the amount that can be borrowed would be 240 hours based on a 1.0 FTE, less sick leave hours accrued at the onset of the leave.
-See the relevant Oregon Administrative Rule: http://hr.uoregon.edu/policy/oa-sick-leave.html for further information on Sick Leave Advance.
+See the relevant Oregon Administrative Rule:https://hr.uoregon.edu/policy/leaves/sick-leave-oar for further information on Sick Leave Advance.

 To be eligible for paid parental leave and/or modified duties as described in this policy, a faculty member must be employed .5 or more FTE in a tenure-related or career NTTF appointment.

 When both parents are eligible faculty members, either parent is eligible to receive paid parental leave.
 The other parent may request leave as allowed under the applicable state and federal Family Leave Acts.
 Alternatively both parents may arrange to split paid parental leave.